ErpNetDocs/tech/advanced/document-amounts/amounts-distribution/by-amount.md

 [VAT for row \#20] = -30 EUR * 0.2 = **-6 \**EUR\****;
 [VAT for row \#30] = -70 EUR * 0.2 = **-14 \**EUR\****.

+> [!NOTE]
-> [!NOTE]  note text Also there is a specific case when the additional amount is distributed by  amount.
+> Also there is a specific case when the additional amount is distributed by  amount.
 If some rows/coefficients in the document are positive and some  of them are negative - as it is discribed in [Percent value calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/percent-calculation.html), in these cases except the total amount of the additional amount there  are also two subtotals - positive amount/part and negative amount/part.
 The amount distribution is performed in two stages - at first the positive subtotals are distributed throught the rows with positive  amounts and then the negative subtotal is distributed throught the rows  with negative amounts.

 #### Example 3: